 Produced by Consolidated Foods Corporation (now merged with Universal Robina Corporation), Presto Funwich was priced at less than 20 pesos and came in two mouth-watering flavors: Vanilla and dark chocolate.
 It is best remembered for its luscious ice cream filling complemented by two dark chocolate wafer biscuits.

-13. Magnolia Ice Cream – Chico Flavor.
+13. Magnolia Ice Cream – Chico Flavor

 Magnolia, a Filipino ice cream brand owned by San Miguel Corporation, unveiled the “Flavor of the Month” in 1954.
-As the name suggests, it was a way for Magnolia to introduce new ice cream flavor every month.
+As the name suggests, it was a way for Magnolia to introduce a new ice cream flavor every month.

 The monthly offerings included classic favorites such as Choco Pretzel and Banana Split as well as tropical fruits such as Chico (which became the Flavor of the Month for December).

 In 1983, Magnolia released another offering, this time using Philippine fruits and delicacies.
 Dubbed as “Sorbetes,” the special line of flavors include Ube Macapuno, Fruit Salad, and Halo-Halo Fiesta among others.

 Alcazaren, P. (2002).
 The way we wore. [online] philSTAR.com.
 Available at: http://goo.gl/HcaLGq [Accessed 4 Nov.
 2014].

 Dolor, D. (2013).
 Beauty products of the ’40s. [online] philSTAR.com.
 Available at: http://goo.gl/J1Nug2 [Accessed 3 Nov.
 2014].

 Francia, L. (2011).
 Gaga over dirty ice cream. [online] INQUIRER.net.
 Available at: http://goo.gl/TiQSaJ [Accessed 3 Nov.
 2014].